hmalcha/VisualLie/README.md

 ## Usage
 VisualLie is self-contained.
-When you visit https://hmalcha.github.io/VisualLie/ or open the **VisualLie.html** file with your favorite web browser you are presented with a detailed explanation of how to interact with the plot and the mathematics behind it.
+When you visit https://hmalcha.github.io/VisualLie/ or open the **VisualLie.html** file you are presented with a detailed explanation of how to interact with the plot and the mathematics behind it.

 To learn more about the Bokeh plot tools, visit the [Bokeh documentation](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/tools.html).